espressif/arduino-esp32/tools/digital-signing.md

 for production, well contained in a time-server.
 Yet easily accessible for those who need regular access.

+## Note

+If you use RSA keys - they need to be at least 2048 bits long.
+MBED TLS sensibly will reject anything shorter.

 ## Example output (Method A)